Ohio Toxic Tort attorney and Workplace Injury lawyer reviews the Causes & Complications of Hodgkin Lymphoma

 The American Cancer Society estimates that in the United States about 8,500 new cases of Hodgkin Lymphoma will occur in 2016.
 About 1,120 deaths will result from this cancer.

-Joe Lyon is a highly-rated Cincinnati, Ohio catastrophic injury attorney reviewing Hodgkin’s Lymphoma cases for injured plaintiffs nationwide.
+Joe Lyon is a highly-rated Cincinnati, Ohio catastrophic injury attorney and toxic exposure lawyer reviewing Hodgkin’s Lymphoma cases for injured plaintiffs nationwide.
 Call 800.513.2403 for a free consultation.

 What are the Risk Factors?

 Hodgkin disease occurs in both children and adults, but it is most common in early adulthood (ages 15 to 40, particularly in a person’s 20s).
 About 10 to 15 percent of cases are diagnosed in children and teenagers.
 Hodgkin disease is rare in children under the age of five.
 Aside from age, other risk factors include:

 • Gender—about three men are affected to every two women

 • Geography—Hodgkin disease is most common in the United States, Canada, and northern Europe.
 It is least common in Asian countries.